 In addition to the support we offer our students at the AYF program office, all student services offered through the Studierendenwerk Freiburg (regional student services office), International Student Services and individual departments on campus are available to AYF program participants.

 From the very beginning of their Academic Year in Freiburg, AYF students know our on-site staff on a first-name basis.
-The AYF program center is staffed by the Resident Director and our Program Director.
+The AYF program center is staffed by the Academic Director and our Program Director.
 They are supported by experienced local teaching staff and student assistants.

 Our Program Director is AYF’s permanent professional staff in Freiburg.
 The Program Director understands the ins and outs of the university and can help students navigate all things bureaucratic, professional and personal during their year abroad.
-Along with the Resident Director, the Program Director helps students adjust to German culture and the German higher education system.
+Along with the Academic Director, the Program Director helps students adjust to German culture and the German higher education system.